4 Types of Sales Productivity Softwares Your Team Needs

 Why they're essential: They solve the problem of manual, inconsistent follow-up and generic messaging.
 With proper engagement tools, no lead falls through the cracks.

-• Salesloft: A powerful platform for organizing and tracking customer data while automating outreach sequences.
+• Salesloft: A powerful platform for organizing customer data and automating outreach sequences.
 Ideal for SMBs and large companies, with pricing around $125-$165/user/month.

-• Outreach: Another leader in sales engagement, known for multichannel outreach and engagement analytics.
+• Outreach: Another leader in sales engagement, known for multichannel outreach and detailed engagement analytics.

 • Lavender: An AI-powered tool specifically for crafting better, more effective cold emails, starting at $29/month.

-Spotlight on a Critical, Often-Overlooked Channel: LinkedIn DMs
+Spotlight on a Critical Channel: The LinkedIn Inbox

-While the tools above handle email and calls, the LinkedIn inbox remains a notoriously cluttered and inefficient channel where high-value conversations get lost.
+While the tools above handle email and calls, the LinkedIn inbox remains a notoriously cluttered channel where high-value conversations get lost.

 This is where a specialized tool like Kondo becomes indispensable, transforming the LinkedIn inbox into a high-speed communication hub.